 Now that you understand the importance of dietary fat on the keto diet, let’s look at 10 of the best sources of fats.

 Avocado And Avocado Oil

 By far the most popular, Insta-worthy keto fat source is avocados.
 They are full of monounsaturated fats (MUFAs).
-Research shows that MUFAs can help improve cholesterol levels and reduce the risk of heart disease (25).
+Research shows that MUFAs can help improve cholesterol levels and reduce the risk of heart disease, especially when they replace saturated fats in your diet (25).

 Half an avocado provides about 11 g of fat, making it a great way to hit your daily fat goals (2).